-Workday Peakon Employee Voice captures real-time feedback across the organization using intelligent listening technology, and then delivers insights that correlate employee engagement with diversity, equity, and inclusion (DE&I) metrics, as well as business KPIs—allowing the organization to make more informed decisions.
+Workday Peakon Employee Voice captures real-time feedback across the organisation using intelligent listening technology, and then delivers insights that correlate employee engagement with diversity, equity and inclusion (DE&I) metrics, as well as business KPIs – allowing the organisation to make more informed decisions.

 Workday Peakon Employee Voice also provides a holistic view of DE&I data that reflects employees’ unique experiences.